ESTABLISHMENT OF HEADWAY

 It was in 1999 that we received a letter from an enthusiastic Headway fan.
 He ran an online forum for Headway users, who gathered there to share information about old Headway acoustics from the 70s and 80s made before the fire and shutdown.
 We were most impressed with the online forum, by how much they clearly loved our acoustic guitars, and by how desperate they were for Headway reproductions.

-The existence of this forum deeply moved Yatsuzuka Kei and Momose Yasuo, and they were inspired to resume production of Headway acoustic guitars at long last.
+The existence of this forum deeply moved Yatsuzuka Kei and Momose Yasuo, and they were inspired to resume the production of Headway acoustic guitars at long last.
 Shortly after making this decision, Momose set to work rebuilding all the tools and jigs for acoustic guitar production.
 Headway finally returned to the industry with the relaunch of the HD-115 in a limited run of 128pcs.

 While still making guitars himself, Momose has embraced every opportunity to pass on his vast expertise to the next generation of young builders.
 In the 2010s, Headway launched the Aska Team Built and Standard series, made by younger builders who trained for many years under Momose’s mentorship.